 Torta Russa is one of the signature desserts of Verona’s pastry tradition, known mainly at the local and regional level.
 Unlike more famous Italian desserts, it retains a distinctly urban character: it is the kind of cake people in Verona buy for Sunday lunch or when visiting friends.
 Its flavor, built on simple ingredients like almonds and puff pastry, reflects a solid but understated artisanal pastry tradition typical of cities in Northern Italy.
 For this reason it is perceived as a “homemade” dessert rather than a tourist product.

-Content reviewed by Trouvenir against authenticity and provenance criteria.
+Content reviewed by Trouvenir against provenance and cultural-context criteria.

 It can be easily found in traditional pastry shops throughout Verona, especially in historic neighborhoods such as the area around Piazza delle Erbe, Borgo Trento, and San Zeno.
 Many pastry shops sell it whole or by the slice, ready to enjoy with coffee or to take away in travel boxes.
 Some artisan bakeries make it daily, while others prepare it mainly on weekends.
 It is also available at local delicatessens and in the city’s historic pastry shops.